-(1) All entries exclude beneficial ownership of shares that are issuable pursuant to SSARs, RSUs, or PSUs that have not vested or that are not otherwise exercisable or vested as of the date hereof and which will not become vested or exercisable within 60 days of March 10, 2025.
+All entries exclude beneficial ownership of shares that are issuable pursuant to SSARs, RSUs, or PSUs that have not vested or that are not otherwise exercisable or vested as of the date hereof and which will not become vested or exercisable within 60 days of March 10, 2025.
+(1)

-(2) Percentages are rounded to nearest one-tenth of one percent.
-Percentages are based on 18,860,016 shares outstanding on March 10, 2025.
-Shares of common stock subject to SSARs that are presently exercisable or exercisable within 60 days of March 10, 2025, are deemed to be beneficially owned by the person holding the SSARs for the purpose of computing the percentage ownership of that person, but are not treated as outstanding for computing the percentage of any other person.
+An entire exclude Deminds with a first state and a second pulsament of 2545s, 1535s, or 750s and 10 the 26th enterins the common stock days or interior and mind with not decome vested on extension within 60 days of March 10, 2025, are deemed to be beneficially owned by the person holding the SSARs that are presently exercisable or exercisable within 60 days of March 10, 2025, are deemed to be beneficially owned by the person holding the SSARs to the purpose of computing the percentage ownership of that person, but are not treated as outstanding for computing the percentage of any other person.

-(3) Reflects the number of shares held at year-end, as reported on Form 4 filed on November 17, 2024.
+Reflects the number of shares held at year-end, as reported on form 4 field on November 17, 2024.
+(2)